KristianNelson/KristianNelson.github.io/bloededam/bloededameproject.md

 The Bloede Dam removal was one of the biggest dam removals on the east coast, which had a goal of improving public safety as well as returning the river back to its natural form so that fish populations could recover.
 Our team at UMBC, along with other teams at USGS and MGS, were employed by American Rivers to track the sediment deposition along the channel as the sediment load from behind the dam drained.

 Our team specifically is testing a new method of physical monitoring which utilizes emerging drone techonology to create virtual models of the river.
 Using drone aerial imagery, photos were used in a structure-from-motion process to recreate the reaches in digital form.
 The point clouds that were created were then used to make digital elevation models (DEMs) as well as orthomosaics of the river.
+An example of what the point cloud looks like is shown below.

 The DEMs can be used to make elevation difference maps which enable us to make volumetric calculations of the sediment behind the dam and around the channel.
 The orthomosaics have the potentail to allow us to track changes in substrate type around the channel.

 So far, we have 4 completed orthomosaics of the dam.
 The first orthomosaic is from May 2018 which was before the second Ellicott City flood.
 That orthomosaic is shown below.